SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 </div>

-To achieve this generality, chunking needs information about why rules matched in a sub-state and how those rules interacted.
+To achieve this generality, chunking needs information about how rules matched in a substate and how those rules interacted.
 This allows it to determine what is generalizable and what limits there are on those generalizations.
 Unfortunately, the information necessary to determine this information was not readily available in prior versions of Soar which only recorded a trace of all